Skip to content

 The first thing you should do if you think your Indiana plumbing license has expired is to stop providing services and check your license status at the licensing agency’s online portal.

-For licenses that have been expired for less than 3 years, all you need to do is renew online.
+For licenses that have expired for less than 3 years, all you need to do is renew online.
 If your license has expired for more than 3 years, you’ll need to apply for reinstatement, provide a letter of work history, and pay the associated fees.
 The fees you need to pay change depending on the current license you hold:

 Requirements for business owners

-Once you pass all the licensing exams and pay all the associated fees as a plumbing contractor in Indiana, you’re ready to take the next step in your plumbing journey: Starting your own plumbing business
+Once you pass all the licensing exams and pay all the associated fees as a plumbing contractor in Indiana, you’re ready to take the next step in your plumbing journey— starting your own plumbing business

 This is the perfect opportunity for you to level up your earning potential.
 But first, what are the requirements for plumbing business owners in Indiana?